 Many of us, quite often, bought or moved into a house that has an existing security or alarm system kits such as ADT or Honeywell wired security system or a place that comes with an unmonitored home security system.

 Some are still configurable and you might accidentally arm it and set it off every now and then, toying with ideas that you might reconfigure or reprogram it to put it into good use or upgrade the alarm system by integrating with new systems.

-While some of these old security systems might have been in idle for years but the cables remain in a good shape, which, in many scenarios, could be used to power new home security cameras or security systems.
+While some of these old security systems might have been in idle for years but the cables remain in good shape.

 So the options look like: